ShereSoft/NeuralNames/README.md

 * During the testing process, the accuracy of predicting the correct next probable character is over 95%.
 * At any point, if the predicted char is the begin/end marker character, the process ends and the word is returned.

-#### Final Checks
+#### Validation
-* The name that contains no vowel letter (aeiou) will be discarded; a new name will be generated. (ex.
-Zkct, Adn)
+* The name must contain at least one vowel letter (aeiou)
-* The name that contains more than 2 repeated letters will also be discarded. (ex.
-Nikkken, Mammm)
+* The name must not contain 3 or more repeated letters
-* Each name type has a fixed range based on the sample data (Female: 3-10 chars, Male: 2-11 chars, Surname: 2-11 chars)
+* The name length must be within a pre-defined fixed range (Female: 3-10 chars, Male: 2-11 chars, Surname: 2-11 chars)
-* A regeneration rate is approximately 3%.
+* The name must start with a known prefix (2 chars) and end with a known suffix (2 chars)

+(Failure rate: approximately 3%)

 ### NeuralNames.GetRandomFullName()